 Before you drive, make sure you:

-- Get a good night’s sleep - ideally at least seven hours of good, undisturbed sleep.
+- Get a good night’s sleep - ideally eight hours of good, undisturbed sleep.

 - Avoid driving at times you’re normally sleeping.